 This is one meal that is rarely prepared at home, because of how the meat is prepared and roasted.
 It begins with a large cone-like piece of seasoned meat that is roasted on a slowly-turning, vertical rotisserie or spit.
 Traditionally, the shawarma cone is made from lamb or mutton, but recently you’ll also find it made from other meats, such as beef, chicken, turkey, or veal.

 As it roasts, the attendant will use a super sharp butcher’s knife to slice off thin pieces of the tender meat onto a huge plate.
-He'll then serve it to you on its own as a snack, or on a dinner platter accompanied by fries, hummus, falafel, tabbouleh, and/or flatbread.
+You can order it on its own as a snack, or on a dinner platter accompanied by fries, hummus, falafel, tabbouleh, and/or flatbread.

 Arguably the most common food in the Middle East, hummus is one of the most versatile Arab dishes.
 It can be used as a dip for everything from bread to veggies to falafel, as a sandwich spread, or even as a base for a salad dressing.